FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/README.md

 	g++ test.cpp -o test.exe -lglfw3 -lopengl32 -lgdi32

 You can give a look in the script I am using to compile and use it as base to create your own.

-## TODO's

-	- Transform the create window into a header
-	- Add print to all tutorial samples inside the subdirectories